redeyedvireo/PyFileCopier/Documentation.md

 - `excludeSubdirs` Comma-separated list of subdirectory names to exclude from copying.
 Do not use spaces after a comma.

+- `noPreserveDirectoryStructure` If True, the directory strcture will not be preserved.
+All files will be copied directly to the destination directory.
+(Default: False)

 - `fileExcludeSubstrings` **Not yet implemented** A comma-separated list of substrings.
 Do not use spaces after a comma.
 If any of these substrings is found in a file, the file will be skipped.

 - `directoryExcludeSubstrings` **Not yet implemented** A comma-separated list of substrings.
 Do not use spaces after a comma.
 If any of these substrings is found in a directory, the file will be skipped.